 Summer camp should be a place where kids get to be themselves while making friends and trying out new experiences.
 Kids with special needs can pursue all this — plus have a rollicking good time — at camps equipped with adaptive facilities and skilled staff.

 Read on to learn about 20 camps in the Seattle area for children with a range of special needs.
 These camps are dedicated to facilitating a wonderful summer camp experience for all kinds of kids — helping them make memories of fun times and engage in confidence-building activities with a new group of peers.
+(Note: Another great resource is Seattle Children's, which has a searchable directory of camps for kids with special needs.)

 Aspiring Youth Summer Camp.
 Aspiring Youth welcomes all campers who would benefit from small-group settings and social skills support, including those with Asperger’s, learning disabilities, or similar traits.
 Offerings include traditional day camp in various Seattle and Eastside locations, plus themed camps focusing on video production, theater and building and inventing.
 Camp sessions generally run Monday–Thursday for two weeks.